Fairy-bluebird: Distribution and habitat

 The Asian fairy-bluebird has a discontinuous distribution from India to Java and Vietnam.
-In India the species is present in the southwest of the country and in the northeast.
-From Burma it has a continuous distribution (in suitable habitat) throughout most of Southeast Asia, and down into Borneo and Sumatra, as well as on the Andaman Islands.
+In India, the species is present in the southwest of the country and in the northeast.
+From Burma, it has a continuous distribution (in suitable habitat) throughout most of Southeast Asia, and down into Borneo and Sumatra, as well as on the Andaman Islands.
 The species is rare in Sri Lanka.
 The Philippine fairy-bluebird is found on Luzon, Polillo, Leyte, Samar, Mindanao, Dinagat and Basilan.
 The Palawan fairy-bluebird is endemic to the island of Palawan.

-The fairy-bluebirds are dependent upon fruit-producing forests, but both species seem to exist in a wide range of forests, both evergreen and semi-evergreen.
+The fairy-bluebirds are dependent upon fruit-producing forests, but all three species seem to exist in a wide range of forests, both evergreen and semi-evergreen.
 Within forests they are generally found in the canopy.

 Behaviour

-Pairs or small groups (individuals are seldom seen alone) of fairy-bluebirds forage widely to obtain food.
+Pairs or small groups (individuals are rarely seen alone) of fairy-bluebirds forage widely to obtain food.
 Fruit, particularly figs in the genus Ficus, are the most important item in the diet of fairy-bluebirds.
 Fairy-bluebirds will generally eat fruit of a certain size, and will crush larger fruits in order to make them manageable.
 Most food is obtained in the canopy.
-In addition to fruit berries may be eaten, as well as nectar, although this behaviour has only been reported in birds in India.
+In addition to fruit, berries may be eaten, as well as nectar, although this behaviour has only been reported in birds in India.
 In contrast to adults, however, insects are the principal component of the diet of nestlings.
-In the Philippines birds have been observed following troops of macaques, possibly in order to collect flushed insects.
+In the Philippines, birds have been observed following troops of macaques, possibly in order to collect flushed insects.

 Male courtship displays include elaborate vocalizations, which the female responds to with nest building.
 Nests are constructed in trees or tall bushes from twigs, moss and grasses, and males and females cooperate in rearing chicks.